 Homeownership occasionally comes with a few headaches.
-Whether you bought an older home that seems to be a money pit, or you’ve recently inherited a home and you’re not sure where to start with repairs, it’s good to know that you always have options.
+Whether you bought an older home that seems to be a money pit, or you’ve recently inherited a home and not sure where to start with repairs, it’s good to know that you always have options.
 We’ve put together this list for you of the most expensive home repairs homeowners need to watch out for, and how to avoid them in the first place.

 #1 Asbestos Removal

 Asbestos is a hazardous material that can cause cancer and has been linked to several serious lung diseases.
 Unfortunately, it also used to be used as a flame retardant.
 If you have an older home, you might discover that asbestos was used in attic insulation or your kitchen flooring.
 If you do discover asbestos in an area of your home that needs to be renovated or fixed up, you’ll have to call a professional asbestos remover, because it is such a dangerous material.
 Though this is a necessary expense, it can come at a high cost.